-Pyrotheurgy is the arcane manipulation of magic to achieve effects based on fire, heat, and thermal energy.
+Pyrotheurgy is the arcane manipulation of magic to achieve effects based on fire, heat, and magma.
 Pyrotheurgy is believed to be one of the most ancient forms of magical manipulation practiced, and all major cultures have practiced it.

 Fire has always fascinated people, and it is no mistake that the development of fire-building and the utilization of fire are considered being amongst the first steps towards developing civilizations.
 Beings who develop Pyrotheurgic powers were embraced or feared in primitive society, but the usefulness of fire was never under question.

 These days Pyrotheurgy is one of the more popular forms of magic existing across the planes, even with its limited scope.
 Many Pyrotheurgists have been captivated by the flames all their lives, and the development of the capabilities to control it is a worthwhile goal.